 Chardonnay/Pinot Noir/Pinot Meunier Blend * 75cl * 12% ABV * Sussex, England

-The somewhat unusual name 'Breaky Bottom' refers to the dry chalk valley that the eponymous vineyard lies in - and is even mentioned in the Domesday book.
+The somewhat unusual named 'Breaky Bottom' refers to the dry chalk valley that the eponymous vineyard lies in - and is even mentioned in the Domesday Book.
 English winemaking legend Peter Hall discovered the site as a run-down farm in the 1970s and quickly saw its potential to produce high-quality wines similar to those of Champagne and the Loire Valley.
-All wines are vintage and aged for an extended time on lees and in bottle, crucial things, Peter believes, to making the best English sparkling wine.
-Each cuvee is named after someone significant in Peter's life.
+All wines are vintage and aged for an extended time on lees and in bottle - crucial things, Peter believes, to making the best English sparkling wine.
+Additionally, each cuvee is named after someone significant in Peter's life.

 After tasting the entire range of Breaky Bottom sparkling wines, the Cuvee Reynolds Stone really stood out for us.
-Spending six years on its lees, this is very opulent and plush on the nose with baked orchard fruit, candied nuts and a touch of cranberry or cherry.
-Bright and creamy with a rich and buttery edge to it, it is very evocative of top quality vintage Champagne, making it a real steal at this price.
-This is undoubtedly some of the finest English fizz we have ever tasted...
+Spending six years on its lees, this is very opulent on the nose with baked orchard fruit, candied nuts and a touch of cranberry or cherry fruit.
+Bright and creamy with a rich and buttery edge to it, it is very evocative of top quality Champagne, making it a real steal at this price.
+This is undoubtedly some of the finest English fizz we have tasted...
 With a long life ahead of it, it will equally reward patient and impatient tasters!

 Gold medal winner at the International Wine & Spirit Competition.